dotnet/linker/docs/error-codes.md

 - The syntax for custom attribute value for 'type' requires to also specify the underlying attribute type.

+#### `IL1044`: Could not resolve custom attribute type value '{value}'

+- The 'value' specified for the custom attribute of `System.Type` type could not be resolved.

+#### `IL1045`: Unexpected attribute argument type 'type'

+- The type name used with attribute type is not one of the supported types.

 ----
 ## Warning Codes